The Carpocratian Church of

-Freebird
+ποΈ Freebird

 The Problem

-- Rate limiting requires tracking users
+- Rate limiting often uses user or network tracking

-- Access control requires accounts
+- Access control commonly uses accounts

-- Resource allocation requires registration
+- Resource allocation often uses registration

 Freebird's Answer